cmptscpeacock/softether-vpn-auto-install/README.md

 ```

 ## Copyright & Credit

+### icoexist

+This project is based on the auto install project created by icoexist (awesome job!) located at: https://github.com/icoexist/softether-autoinstall.

+### SoftEther VPN Project

 The SoftEther VPN Project is managed by Daiyuu Nobori, the creator and owner of the SoftEther VPN Project.
 You can find the stable GitHub repo here: https://github.com/SoftEtherVPN/SoftEtherVPN_Stable/

 The SoftEther VPN Developer branch is located here: https://github.com/SoftEtherVPN/SoftEtherVPN